Haksham/Inter-boat/README.md

 ## 💡 Tips

-- Make sure MySQL is running and accessible with the credentials you provide.
+- Make sure MySQL and Redis are running and accessible with the credentials you provide.
 - Use different browsers or incognito mode to test host and client roles simultaneously.
 - For production, use hashed passwords and secure session management.
 - Environment files (`.env`) are ignored by git for security.